 SB 1271 provides clarification on the definitions and regulatory standards for electric bicycles and establishes safety requirements for electric bicycles, powered mobility devices, and storage batteries.
 Existing law defines electric bicycles based on motor power and speed limits and requires manufacturers and distributors to label electric bicycles with specific information.
-SB 1271 clarifies that an electric bicycle must have fully operable pedals and an electric motor of less than 750 watts and specifies that the motor on a Class I or Class III electric bicycle cannot exclusively propel the bicycle.
+SB 1271 clarifies that an electric bicycle must have fully operable pedals and an electric bicycle cannot exclusively propel the bicycle.
 The bill also prohibits certain vehicles from being advertised or sold as electric bicycles unless they meet the prescribed classification and labeling requirements.